 - Observe the temperature of your hardware while the test is running, and be ready to stop the test if your PC overheats.

-Performing a stress test on the PC allows you to get information about the general health, performance capacity and stability of the computer, as well as any limitations or problems you need to know about.
-Unfortunately, this information needs to be more clearly presented, and in the most cases, it will be necessary to deal with raw data.
+Performing a stress test on the PC allows you to get information about the general health, performance capacity, and stability of the computer, as well as any limitations or problems you need to know about.
+Unfortunately, this information needs to be more clearly presented, and in most cases, it will be necessary to deal with raw data.
 Understandable results will be available only after certain calculations.
 But overall, this operation is essential if you consider CPU overclocking or performing processor-intensive tasks.